julemac/julemac/README.md

 # Hi, I’m @julemac -> Julia Maciaszek

-  ✨I created this account back in october 2021 for one of my classes
+  ✨I created this account back in October 2021 for one of my classes

   ✨I’m currently studying Game Design